-Once the G5 Cell Interface modules chain and the G5 Stack Switchgear are connected to the battery, the G5 Stack Switchgear can be powered (internal power and fan power).
+Once the G5 Cell Interface modules chain and the G5 Stack Switchgear are connected to the battery, the G5 Stack Switchgear can be powered.

 Power on the G5 Stack Switchgear

 Put the Service Disconnect switch in the Operating position.
 The power LED (green) will turn ON to indicate that the G5 Stack Switchgear is powered.